brendangregg/DTrace-book-scripts/README.md

  * Prentice Hall, 2011.
 ISBN-10: 0132091518. http://dtracebook.com.
 ```

-Thanks Mike Harsch for transcribing and testing these scripts.
+Thanks to [Mike Harsch](https://github.com/mharsch) for transcribing and testing these scripts.